elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 We have several options to tackle this situation :

+__Option 1__ : The node is marked as unschedulable with `kubectl uncordon my-node`, the admin is expected to delete all the PVC before the node is drained.

-__Option 1__ : The node is drained, the volume is lost and the user must use the same solution that for UC1
+__Option 2__ : The node is drained, the volume is lost and the user must use the same solution that for UC1

-__Option 2__ : We want to offer a clean way to remove the node from the Elasticsearch cluster
+__Option 3__ : We want to offer a clean way to remove the node from the Elasticsearch cluster <<-- better !!!

-### UC4 : As an admin I want to apply a change to an Elasticsearch cluster that is compatible with a “inline” upgrade

-The spec of the pods have changed but we can use the same volume, also we can tolerate an undersized cluster and H.A. is not impacted.
-This compatiblity should be detected by the operator.

-The operator could act that way :
+### Option 1 : Add a finalizer to the PVC

+A PVC that is used by a pod will not be deleted immediately because of a finalizer set by the scheduler.
+We can add our own finalizer to create a new pod, migrate the data and delete the pod.
-1. The pod is deleted but the PVC is preserved.
+Once the pod has been deleted the PVC can be deleted by K8S.
-2. A new pod is scheduled and it reuses the PVC

-Maybe that for some cases we can do a kind of "sanity check" before the pod is deleted (e.g. local-storage + capacity changes : does the node has enough capacity ?)

-### UC5 : As an admin I want to apply a change to an Elasticsearch cluster that is not compatible with an “inline” strategy or even if it is compatible with a “inline” upgrade I would rather choose a “grow-and-shrink” strategy

-IIRC this is what is already implemented, the pvc should be deleted as soon as the pod is deleted, so may be that this scenario is not a use case.

-## Considered Options for UC1 and UC3

-In UC1 and UC3 a volume can't be reuse or the cluster admin want to drain a node.

-### Option 1 : handle PVC deletion with an annotation
+### Option 2 : handle PVC deletion with an annotation

 A tombstone is set on the PVC as an annotation.
-The annotation `elasticsearch.k8s.elastic.co/delete` can have two values :
+The annotation `elasticsearch.k8s.elastic.co/delete` can be set.

-* `graceful` :  migrate the data, delete the node and the PVC.
-* `force` : discard the data, the operator does not try to reuse the PVC, the PVC is deleted by the Elastic operator.

 Pros :